Frank Patrick (ice hockey): PCHA

 The First World War began before the start of the 1914–15 season, which had a major impact on the league.
 Patrick initially offered to help form a sportsman's battalion, but the offer was declined by the Canadian government, who preferred to keep the PCHA active in order to boost public morale.
 Patrick initially retired from playing to focus on coaching and managing the team.
 However he returned to play near the end of the season to help the defence, ending up in four games during the season with Vancouver.
 Vancouver won the league championship and competed for the Stanley Cup.
 The 1915 Final was held in Vancouver, and as the leagues used different rules, games alternated between PCHA and NHA rules.
 (Note: The most prominent difference in rules was that the PCHA still used the rover, while the NHA had abolished the position; thus PCHA games used seven players (six skaters and a goaltender) on each team, while the NHA used six.
 See Bowlsby 2012.)
 The NHA champions were the Ottawa Senators.
 Vancouver won the first three games to win the Cup, the first time a PCHA team had done so.
 Patrick played all three games of the series and had two goals and one assist.

 Prior to the start of the 1915–16 season Patrick led efforts to form a new PCHA team in Seattle, the Seattle Metropolitans, and took an active role in helping build their arena, the Seattle Ice Arena.
 To help bolster the league, he also saw that the agreement with the NHA end, and both leagues began openly courting signed players.
 Again sitting out to focus on his off-ice roles, Patrick appeared in eight games during the season and recorded four points.
 Patrick returned to a full-time playing position for 1916–17 to replace Lloyd Cook, who joined the Spokane Canaries.
 Patrick played in 23 of the 24 games that season, scoring 26 points.

 By 1917 the war was causing a serious impact on the PCHA as many players either enlisted or were drafted into the Canadian military.
 The Spokane franchise was shut down for the 1917–18 season, both as a means to reduce demand on players, and to save money for the league; the players were dispersed to the other three teams.
 With the changes Patrick again focused on coaching and managing Vancouver and leading the PCHA as a whole.
 He did appear in one game during the season, scoring a goal.
 Vancouver defeated Seattle in the playoffs and won the league championship and a chance to play for the Stanley Cup.
 The National Hockey League (NHL) was formed in November 1917 to replace the NHA as the top league in Central Canada.
-The NHL kept the agreement to play the PCHA for the Stanley Cup, and the NHL's champion Toronto Arenas hosted Vancouver for the 1918 Stanley Cup Finals.
+The NHL kept the agreement to play the PCHA for the Stanley Cup, and the NHL's champion Toronto Arenas hosted Vancouver for the 1918 Stanley Cup Final.
 Toronto won the best-of-five series three games to two, with Patrick not playing in any games.